 - Risk - the risk management and agreed mitigation strategies with vendors and third parties

-- Liabilities - the impact of non-compliance with your obligations
+- Liabilities - the impact of non-compliance with your contractual obligations

 - Compliance - the regulatory standards between you, your vendors and third parties